 Shopify's basic plans will not let you edit the checkout process and add code to it.
 But you can still add the code on the completed-order page.
 This is a vital step if you want to track purchases in your Shopify store.

 In Shopify Admin, go to Settings > Payments > Order Processing.
 Then paste the container code in the ‘Additional scripts’ section.

 Now you are ready.
-Google Tag Manager will work on your store pages and also on the thankyou pages.
+Google Tag Manager will work both on your shop pages and on the Shopify thank you pages.

 Step 4: Verify if Google Tag Manager is Working

 With data-related work, you always have to double-check and validate.
 Google Tag Manager has an excellent Debugger tool that tells you if it is working on your store and which tags/trigger is active.

 - Return to the Google Tag Manager interface and find the ‘Preview’ button on the top right corner.